dtaht/bufferbloat-rfcs/sce/draft-morton-taht-SCE.md

 .# Abstract

-This memo reclassifies ECT(0) to be an early notification of congestion on ECT(1) marked packets, which can be used by AQM algorithms and transports as an earlier signal of congestion than CE.
-It is transparent, backward compatible upgrade to existing AQM algorithms such as RED/PIE/FQ_PIE/CODEL/FQ_CODEL.
+This memo reclassifies ECT(0) to be an early notification of congestion on ECT(1) marked packets, which can be used by AQM algorithms and transports as an earlier signal of congestion than CE..
+It is transparent, backward compatible upgrade to the existing AQM algorithms such as RED[@RFC2309], PIE [@RFC8033], [@RFC8034], FQ_PIE, CODEL [@RFC8289], and FQ_CODEL[@RFC8290].

 {mainmatter}

+# Introduction

 # Terminology

 The keywords **MUST**, **MUST NOT**, **REQUIRED**, **SHALL**, **SHALL NOT**, **SHOULD**, **SHOULD NOT**, **RECOMMENDED**, **MAY**, and **OPTIONAL**, when they appear in this document, are to be interpreted as described in [@!RFC2119].

 # Introduction

+Since the deprecation of the ECN Nonce

 # SCE flow diagram